CallMeTwitch/Math-4250/GridWorld/README.md

 This directory contains all code required to reproduce the results from [Math_4250_Project_2.pdf](Math_4250_Project_2.pdf).

 There are 6 scripts in this repository.
 Each can be run with the command `python fileName.py`, where `fileName` is the name of the file you want to run. `GridWorld.py` is effectively a library, implementing the class required for the other files to execute their algorithms, so running it will have no output. `value.py` will output $5 \times 5$ arrays of floats, representing value functions, and the rest of the files will output $5 \times 5$ arrays of arrows, representing policies.
-Each file will display its output visually with `matplotlib` and `seaborn`, as well as textually, but will not save it automatically.
+Each file will display its output visually with `matplotlib` and `seaborn`, as well as textually, but will not save automatically.
 If you wish to save the figures as they are displayed, you will have to do so manually.

 Sample value function:
 ```